TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 DD Equip:
 -------------
-DD equip options reworked and extended to enemy soldiers via DD Equip menu (via enemy prep menu or mother base menu) The DD equipment table is decided by a random grade between DD Equip Grade Min/Max, and by default is limited to the equipment you have developed with Allow undeveloped DD equipment chosing from the full range of (security equipable) equipment.
+DD equip options reworked and extended to enemy soldiers via DD Equip menu (via enemy prep menu or mother base menu) The DD equipment table is decided by a random grade between DD Equip Grade Min/Max, and by default is limited to the equipment you have developed with Allow undeveloped DD equipment choosing from the full range of (security equipable) equipment.
-Note: Equip grade 3 is the minum grade that has all types of weapons.
+Note: Equip grade 3 is the minimum grade that has all types of weapons.

 Known issue: Some weapons will not give the proper name when picked up and have a blank icon, some weapons scopes will be blacked out.